 Where license plates get a new life and so did I.

 In October 2013 my son, Patrick finally moved back to Michigan.
 He had moved out of state to find work.
-He now works at the shop.
+He now is my right hand at the shop.
 My father comes by the shop daily he turned 90-year-old in 2015.

-We have 3 generations learning and working together.
+We have 3 generations learning and working together making recycled license plates into art.